 Evidence-based program aligns with ESSER funding requirements

-Studies show that active kids do better.
-Physical activity not only helps kids stay healthy and strong, but it can also contribute to higher test scores, improved attendance, better behavior in class, enhanced leadership skills, and a lifetime of healthy habits.
-The Walking Classroom provides an easy way for kids to get that activity without losing instructional time.
+Studies show that active kids do better in school.
+Physical activity in afterschool programs (or out-of-school time) not only helps kids stay healthy and strong, but it can also contribute to higher test scores, improved attendance, better behavior, enhanced leadership skills, and a lifetime of healthy habits.

-›› Listen to a sample podcast on The Boston Massacre
+›› Listen to a sample podcast on Idioms

 ›› Listen to more sample podcasts

 But does it work?

 Yes!
 Follow the links below to learn more.

 - Watch our free recorded afterschool webinar to learn more about this innovative program

 - Read the results of a research study by researchers at UNC-CH that confirms the impact of walking on learning

 - Read about the science behind The Walking Classroom